SFDO-Tooling/CumulusCI/docs/dev.rst

 Managed Package Dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Managed package dependencies are rather simple.
-Under the ``project__dependencies`` section of your ``cumulusci.yml`` file, specify the namespace of the target package, and the required version number.
+Under the ``project__dependencies`` section of the ``cumulusci.yml`` file, specify the namespace of the target package, and the required version number.

 .. code-block:: yaml